 Executive Summary

-This report is a response to Commercial Banking, Corp (hereafter the Company) Request for Proposal RC – S1.H1 , a request for analytics services to create a scorecard and mapping system to support its banking services.
+This report is a response to Commercial Banking, Corp’s (hereafter the Company) request for Proposal RC – S1.H1 for analytics services to create a scorecard and mapping system to support its banking services.
 Using the information in the RFP and the data provided, the analytics team developed a scorecard that suggests a single cutoff score of 500 and both decreases the event rate to 2.4% and increases the acceptance rate to 78%.
-Furthermore, the team recommends the Company to make future decisions based on the results from the scorecard that has been produced.
+Furthermore, the team recommends the Company make future decisions based on the results from the scorecard.

 Background

-Lending institutions are built on mitigating risks by offering resources based on information provided by the customer or gathered by the firm.
-Our analytics team develops credit scorecards to improve clients return on lending risks.
+Lending institutions mitigate risks by offering resources based on information provided by the customer or gathered by the firm.
+Our analytics team develops credit scorecards to improve clients’ returns on lending risks.
 We build a mathematical model that takes information about potential customers such as applicant’s income and oldest line of credit.
 Using advanced techniques we create new variables that contain the greatest information value in predicting the probability that the applicant will default on the loan.
 Our goal is to use data provided by a firm using default and acceptance rates for loans they have already issued.
 We also infer the possibility that an applicant who was originally denied a loan would have defaulted to build a more robust dataset.
-Using this methodology we successfully injest a customer profile and return a score which can be used to help banks and lenders determine if the risk presented by customer is outweighed by the return on interest.
+Using this methodology we successfully ingest a customer profile and return a score which can be used to help banks and lenders determine if the risk presented by customer is outweighed by the return on interest.

 Analysis